emdata-ailab/LPCC-Net/README.md

 <img src='./docs/vis_.png' width=600>

+## Get Started
+Support python 3.6+, pytorch 1.3.0+.
+Tested in Ubuntu 16.04
+Our code can be ran easily, For futher training and testing tasks, please reference to the code details or provide your issues.

 ## Citation
 Please cite the following reference if you feel our work is useful to your research.
 ```